Adaptive Privacy of Sequential Data Releases Under Collusion: Guiding Principles for Data Release

 which imposes stricter constraints than that of party 1:

-Conditioning on $\hat{r}_1$ in party 2's optimisation problem can help satisfy the additional constraint, but it cannot reduce the value of the objective function below the minimum achievable of party 1's optimisation.
-Consequently, party 2's optimisation problem cannot achieve a lower minimum than that of party 1's.
-We can achieve the same minimum by setting $\hat{R}_2 = \hat{R}_1$.
-This choice is feasible because it ensures $I(\hat{R}_2, \hat{R}_1; X) = I(\hat{R}_1; X) \leq \epsilon_1= \epsilon_2 \leq \delta_2$, given that the first release was selected to satisfy the constraint.
+Conditioning on $\hat{r}^{k-1}$ in party $k$'s optimisation problem can help satisfy the additional constraint, but it cannot reduce the value of the objective function below the minimum achievable of party 1's optimisation.
+Consequently, party $k$'s optimisation problem cannot achieve a lower minimum than that of party 1's.
+We can achieve the same minimum by setting $\hat{R}_k = \hat{R}_1$.
+This choice is feasible because it ensures $I(\hat{R}_k, \hat{R}^{k-1}; X) = I(\hat{R}^{k-1}; X) \leq \delta_{k-1} \leq \delta_k$, given that the previous release was selected to satisfy its constraints.

 This example provides insight into the effect of the collusion constraint: it promotes the reuse of information across data releases whenever doing so helps to improve utility.
 This reduces the adversaries' power of learning through collusion.